A Corroborative Approach to Verification and Validation of Human--Robot Teams

-Our approach leaves the order in which the different techniques in Figure~\ref{f:approach} should be used open.
+Our approach leaves open the order in which the different V\&V techniques in Figure~\ref{f:approach} should be used.
 Such decisions should be made with consideration for the specific HRI application in question.
 Furthermore, these decisions will typically be made in a reactive manner, because insights gained from any of the techniques can lead to modifications in any of the system models or requirements models, necessitating a further stage of V\&V to increase confidence in the results, possibly with a different technique.

 For example, we could start with a set of logical properties and a formal model of the robot system.
 Formal verification would then be used to verify that the formal model satisfies the logical properties.
 This process is indicated by the arrows from ``Logical Properties'' and ``Formal Model'' to ``Formal Verification'' in Figure~\ref{f:approach}.
-The result of formal verification is a set of \emph{assurances} that the formal model is correct with respect to the logical properties.
-During this verification, we may discover that the formal model does not satisfy a particular property.
-If we trust this verification result, modifications to the formal model may be an appropriate way to explore possible design modifications.
-The ``Simulator'' and ``Physical System'' would then need to be updated accordingly, as represented by the bi-directional arrows between system models in Figure~\ref{f:approach}.
+The result of formal verification is evidence that the formal model is correct with respect to the logical properties.
+During this V\&V, we may discover that the formal model does not satisfy a particular property.
+If we trust this V\&V result, modifications to the formal model may be an appropriate way to explore possible design modifications.
+The ``Simulator'' and ``Test Rig'' would then need to be updated accordingly, as represented by the bi-directional dashed arrows between system models in Figure~\ref{f:approach}.
 Alternatively, the property violation may be due to an error in the model or in the logical property (i.e., we have incorrectly formalised a requirement).
-Otherwise, we may wish to manually revise the properties or formal model (or both) if the fault lies there.
+We may wish to manually revise the properties or formal model (or both) if the fault lies there.
 This is indicated by the arrows from ``Formal Verification'' back to ``Logical Properties'' and ``Formal Model.''
 Similarly, we may wish to gain more confidence in the correctness of the formal model and logical properties by employing one of the other V\&V techniques, before proceeding to modify the real system and the other assets.